Power plant engineering: Hydroelectric power plants

 Hydroelectric power plants generate power using the force of water to turn generators.
 They can be categorized into three different types; impoundment, diversion and pumped storage.
 Impoundment and diversion hydroelectric power plants operate similarly in that each involves creating a barrier to keep water from flowing at an uncontrollable rate, and then controlling the flow rate of water to pass through turbines to create electricity at an ideal level.
-Mechanical engineers are in charge of calculating flow rates and other volumetric calculations necessary to turn the generators to the electrical engineers specifications.
+Hydraulic civil engineers are in charge of calculating flow rates and other volumetric calculations necessary to turn the generators to the electrical engineers specifications.
 Pumped storage hydroelectric power plants operate in a similar manner but only function at peak hours of power demand.
 At calm hours the water is pumped uphill, then is released at peak hours to flow from a high to low elevation to turn turbines.
 The engineering knowledge required to assess the performance of pumped-storage hydroelectric power plants is very similar to that of the impoundment and diversion power plants.

 Thermal power plants

 Thermal power plants are split into two different categories; those that create electricity by burning fuel and those that create electricity via prime mover.
 A common example of a thermal power plant that produces electricity by the consumption of fuel is the nuclear power plant.
 Nuclear power plants use a nuclear reactor's heat to turn water into steam.
 This steam is sent through a turbine which is connected to an electric generator to generate electricity.
 Nuclear power plants account for 20% of America's electricity generation.
 Another example of a fuel burning power plant is coal power plant.
 Coal power plants generate 50% of the United States' electricity supply.
 Coal power plants operate in a manner similar to nuclear power plants in that the heat from the burning coal powers a steam turbine and electric generator.
 There are several types of engineers that work in a Thermal Power Plant.
 Mechanical engineers maintain performance of the thermal power plants while keeping the plants in operation.
-Nuclear Engineer generally handle fuel efficiency and disposal of nuclear waste; however, in Nuclear Power Plants they work directly with nuclear equipment.
+Nuclear engineers generally handle fuel efficiency and disposal of nuclear waste; however, in Nuclear Power Plants they work directly with nuclear equipment.
 Electrical Engineers deals with the power generating equipment as well as the calculations.